misha-codes/eloquent-javascript--level-editor/README.md

 Can easily be configured to work with the electronic life project from
 the 2nd edition of EJS or with any other simple char grid project by altering
-the `PALETTE` constant and some minor customization of the color-scheme-related
+the `PALETTE` constant and some customization of the color/char-scheme-related
 code.

 ### Credits